Lai Kew Chai

-Lai Kew Chai (黎嘉才 (Lí Jiācái); 7 February 1941 – 27 February 2006) was a Malaysian-born Singaporean judge and the longest-serving member of the Supreme Court Bench, having served for almost 25 years as a Judge.
+Lai Kew Chai (黎嘉才 (Lí Jiācái); 7 February 1941 – 27 February 2006) was a Singaporean judge and the longest-serving member of the Supreme Court Bench, having served for almost 25 years as a Judge.

 Biography

 Early life and education

 Born in Tanjung Malim, Perak, he received his early education at Methodist English School at his hometown in 1950, and at the Methodist Boys' School, Kuala Lumpur in 1955.

 Lai was an exceptional student in school, excelling as a school captain and in his studies.
 He received a School Book Prize for best HSC results for his final year examinations in 1961, and from there went on to read law at the University of Singapore in March 1962, with a University Entrance Scholarship.
 He continued to shine in his academic results, received a Book Prize for his first-year results in March 1963 and graduated with Honours in 1966.

 Legal career

 Upon graduation that year, he was admitted to the Singapore Bar on 14 December and began his career with the law firm Lee & Lee.
 In 1971 Lai become a full partner of the firm.

 In his 13 years' private practice with the firm, he was very active member in the legal fraternity, having served as Honorary Director of the Postgraduate Practical Law Course and a member of the Military Court of Appeal between 1977 and 1981, and as vice-president of the Law Society of Singapore between 1980 and 1981.

 On 1 July 1981, he was appointed to the High Court at the age of 40, making him the youngest judge to be appointed to the High Court in Singapore.
 In 1989, he was made Senate Member and executive committee member of the Singapore Academy of Law.
 Justice Lai was appointed Chairman of the Legal Education and Studies Committee of the academy from 19 January 1989 to 28 July 1995, and Chairman of the Professional Affairs Committee, Singapore Academy of Law from 24 July 1993 until his retirement on 6 February 2006. – on his 65th birthday.